amitxharma/amitxharma/README.md

 ### 🚀 About Me

-- 💻 Passionate Web Developer & Competitive Programmer.
+- 💻 MERN Stack Developer with a passion for crafting interactive UIs.
-- 🌱 Currently learning DSA, Firebase, and Full-Stack development.
+- 🌱 Currently learning React Native, Firebase, and scalable backend systems.
-- 🔥 Building cool projects, solving real-world problems.
+- 🔥 Working on impactful projects & real-world problem solving.
-- 🤝 Open to collaboration and contributions.
+- 🤝 Open to collaborations and freelance opportunities.

 ---